kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lab_Querying_Multiple_Tables_Answers.md

     emp.FirstName + ' ' + emp.LastName AS EmployeeName,
     emp.Title AS EmployeeTitle,
     emp.BaseSalary AS EmployeeSalary,
-    COALESCE(mgr.FirstName + ' ' + mgr.LastName, 'No Manager') AS ManagerName,
+    COALESCE(mgr.e.FirstName + ' ' + mgr.e.LastName, 'No Manager') AS ManagerName,
     COALESCE(mgr.Title, 'N/A') AS ManagerTitle,
-    COALESCE(mgr.BaseSalary, 0) AS ManagerSalary,
+    COALESCE(mgr.e.BaseSalary, 0) AS ManagerSalary,
     CASE
-        WHEN mgr.EmployeeID IS NULL THEN 'Top Level' WHEN emp.BaseSalary > mgr.BaseSalary THEN 'Earns more than manager' WHEN emp.BaseSalary = mgr.BaseSalary THEN 'Same BaseSalary as manager' ELSE 'Earns less than manager'
+        WHEN mgr.e.EmployeeID IS NULL THEN 'Top Level' WHEN emp.BaseSalary > mgr.e.BaseSalary THEN 'Earns more than manager' WHEN emp.BaseSalary = mgr.e.BaseSalary THEN 'Same e.BaseSalary as manager'
+        ELSE 'Earns less than manager'
     END AS SalaryComparison
-FROM Employees emp
+FROM Employees e emp
-LEFT JOIN Employees mgr ON emp.ManagerID = mgr.EmployeeID
+LEFT JOIN Employees mgr ON emp.ManagerID = mgr.e.EmployeeID
 WHERE emp.IsActive = 1
-ORDER BY mgr.LastName, emp.LastName;
+ORDER BY mgr.e.LastName, emp.LastName;
 ```

 #### Question 2: Employee Colleagues